perezjoan/SDM24/README.md

    - The model's performance is evaluated using accuracy on a test dataset, and predictions are made for the entire filtered building dataset.
 #### 6. **Final Output**
    - The final dataset, which contains both the original and enriched features, is saved into a new GeoPackage (`SDM24_Imredd_filtered.gpkg`) for further analysis or visualization.
-### Libraries and Tools Used:
-- **OSMnx**: For downloading OpenStreetMap data and working with street networks.
-- **Geopandas**: For handling geospatial data, performing spatial operations, and saving to GeoPackage format.
-- **Shapely**: For geometric operations like buffering.
-- **Pandas**: For data manipulation and handling missing values.
-- **Momepy**: For calculating shape indicators like convexity and elongation.
-- **Scikit-learn**: For building the decision tree model to predict the number of floors.

 ### Output:
 The script generates a GeoPackage containing several layers:
 - `osm_all_buildings`: Raw building data from OSM.